crenta/Docker_Images/README.md

 All tools and images provided here are intended **for educational and research purposes only**.
 Do not use them for malicious activities.
 Use responsibly and at your own risk.

+---

+All projects in this directory are licensed under the **Apache 2.0 License**.
+See the [LICENSE](./LICENSE) file in this folder for details.